 I have been involved with photography most of my life.
 I studied at the School of the Musuem of Fine Arts in Boston and worked as a high school photography teacher for 20 years.
 I am currently working full time on my fine art photography projects.

 As a street photographer, I value the split second poetry the camera reveals in unguarded moments, the sense of significance it confers on a human gesture.
-When I shoot, I look for the moment when the gesture of the figure suggests the person is at home in the ambient city.
-All of my work has a similar tone and feeling of containment.
+When I shoot, I look for the moment when the gesture of the figure suggests the person is at home in the space.
 I use architecture to convey scale, the grand exterior surface of the city.
-When I edit, it is with the intention of creating a contemplative mood within the structure of the existing composition.
-As Henry Cartier Bresson observed, photography establishes balance between the world inside us and the world outside.